mezo-org/musd/docs/README.md

 #### Withdrawing MUSD

 Withdrawing MUSD from the PCV contract is different to distributing MUSD.
-The call to withdraw MUSD can only be called after the protocol loan has been repaid, this withdraws MUSD to the contract owner, council address or treasury address rather than the fee recipient address.
+The call to withdraw MUSD can only be called after the protocol loan has been repaid.
+This withdraws MUSD to the contract owner, council or treasury address rather than the fee recipient address.

 ![Withdrawing MUSD from the PCV contract](images/withdrawingMUSDfromPCV.png)

 Flow of Funds

-1. Governance requests withdrawing MUSD from the Stability Pool
+1. Governance requests withdrawing MUSD from the Stability Pool.
-2. MUSD is transferred from the Stability Pool to PCV
+2. MUSD is transferred from the Stability Pool to PCV.
-3. Governance withdraws MUSD
+3. Governance withdraws MUSD.

 ### Immutability and Upgradability